romiluz13/next-mongo-auth0-launchpad/README.md

 # Set up your environment variables
 cp .env.example .env.local
-# Edit .env.local and add your:
+# The .env.example file contains detailed instructions for:
-# - MongoDB URI
+# - Setting up Auth0 (authentication)
-# - Auth0 credentials
+# - Setting up MongoDB (database)
-# - Other configuration
+# - Optional configurations
+# Follow the instructions in the file to get your credentials

 # Verify your setup (these will help you check your configuration)
 npm run verify:mongodb  # Check MongoDB connection